 If your firm is committed to hiring a diverse workforce, it’s important to explicitly say so.

-“You can proactively state in the job posting your desire to create an inclusive workplace as you describe the company itself,” advised Laura Handrick, an HR professional at the mental and behavioral health site Choosing Therapy.
-“Add statements like, ‘We're seeking to create a diverse work culture that closely matches the diversity of our client base,’ or ‘We seek applicants from all backgrounds to ensure we get the best, most creative talent on our team.’”
+“You can proactively state in the job posting your desire to create an inclusive workplace as you describe the company itself,” said Laura Handrick, an HR professional at mental and behavioral health site Choosing Therapy.
+“Add statements like, ‘We're seeking to create a diverse work culture that closely matches the diversity of our client base,’ or, ‘We seek applicants from all backgrounds to ensure we get the best, most creative talent on our team.’”

 Be clear that you’re an equal opportunity employer and encourage candidates of all backgrounds and experiences to apply.
-The bottom line: Letting candidates know that you see diversity as a valuable asset, not just a box to check, will strengthen your appeal.
+The bottom line: Letting potential candidates know that you see diversity as a valuable asset, not just a box to check, will strengthen your appeal.

-Putting in the effort to make your firms’ listings as inclusive as possible may take some work, but in the end, it’s worth it for the positive change it will create.
+Putting in the effort to make your firm’s listings as inclusive as possible may take some work, but it’s worth it for the positive change it will create.
 This effort shouldn’t begin and end with inclusive job postings, though.
 While getting diverse talent in the door is important, keeping them fulfilled, happy, and engaged is equally so; you must have a workplace culture where all employees can thrive in order to retain diverse employees.